UnityGuillaume/MarkdownRenderer/README.md

   - To highlight and select any other asset your doc may want to point to (prefab, image, script etc.)

 Note however that it doesn't support multiple file with the same name and will always return the first found.

+## Package search path

+The package search path works as the Search path but will only search in packages.

+`package:my_image.png`

+There is no way to search in a specific packages, this will search in all packages, but will ignore the Assets folder.
+This is useful to avoid having your package users files found by your search path.

 ## Commands